Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.

 Many of these camps are based on properties that uphold a responsible mindset, with strong “green” values.

 Monte Velho Eco Retreat, located on the west coast of the Algarve near Carrapateira, is just such a place.
 The centre runs year-round yoga retreats in which you can improve your skills on a week-long break as well as relax on the nearby quiet beaches.

 The accommodation here is run as self-sufficiently as possible, with food sourced from their own garden and power to the house created with solar and wind energy.

 READ MORE: What Is An Eco Lodge?

 8. Conquer the Camino Portugués

-Portugal’s country-spanning hiking routes are often overshadowed by Spain’s world famous Camino de Santiago.
+Portugal’s country-spanning hiking routes (which are frequently ranked among the World’s Best Hikes) are often overshadowed by Spain’s world famous Camino de Santiago.

 But did you know that there is a Camino Portugués?
 This alternative, under-the-radar route runs from either Porto or Lisbon up to Santiago de Compostela.
 The former trail runs just over 143 miles, while the latter runs 385 miles.

 Hiking the Camino Portugués is no mean feat, and will take a few months at least.
 But it’s widely considered among the best things to do in Portugal for nature lovers.